 - Outside school – the curriculum we teach and the values we promote help encourage children to be safe during times when they are not in school.

 Members of staff responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for safeguarding are: Mrs L. Vollans (Headteacher), Mrs S Rand (Deputy Head Teacher), Mrs D Barclay (Teacher), Mrs C Hill (Teacher) and Mrs R Stevens (Parent Support Officer).
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for safeguarding are: Mrs L. Vollans (Executive Headteacher), Mrs S Rand (Head of School), Mrs D Barclay (Assistant Headteacher), Mrs C Hill (SENCO) and Mrs R Stevens (Parent Support Advisor).